-The Industrial Permit Annual Report, in a standardized format generated under the Industrial Permit, will be submitted in SMARTS by July 15 following each reporting year (July 1 through June 30).
-The Annual Report will include the following:
+The Industrial Permit Annual Report, in a standardized format generated under the Industrial Permit, must be submitted in SMARTS by July 15 following each reporting year (July 1 through June 30).
+The Annual Report includes the following:

-- A Compliance Checklist indicating compliance with all applicable Industrial Permit requirements; - An explanation of any non-compliant activities or events within the reporting year; - A description of any revisions applied to the SWPPP during the reporting year and their location within the SWPPP; and - The date of the Annual Evaluation, as described in Section 7.10.
+- A Compliance Checklist indicating compliance with all applicable Industrial Permit requirements; - An explanation of any noncompliant activities or events within the reporting year; - A description of any revisions applied to the SWPPP during the reporting year and their location within the SWPPP; and - The date of the Annual Evaluation, as described in Section 7.16.

-The Authority will submit any sampling and analytical results via the SWRCB's SMARTS website within 30 days of obtaining all results for each sampling event.
+The Authority submits any sampling and analytical results via the SWRCB's SMARTS website within 30 days of obtaining all results for each sampling event.